Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

 1. Cut three planks to the same length, then give them a light sand.

-Note: the top plank shelf will need to be a little deeper (front to back) than the lower two boards so the pipe fittings fit. (see 2nd picture above for an example, tutorial is HERE)
+Note: the top plank shelf will need to have more depth than the other two boards so the pipe fittings fit and to give you more space for dishes, display and lots of good things. (see 2nd picture above for an example, tutorial is HERE)

-2. Gather up the appropriate pipe fittings as shown.
-Dry-fit to ensure the top plank fits.
+2. Screw together the appropriate pipe fittings as shown.
+Dry-fit with loose boards to ensure the top plank fits and is positioned correctly.

-I used 3/4″ fittings.
-These were purchased brand new at the local hardware store.
+I used 3/4″ pipe fittings.
+These were purchased brand new at a local hardware store.

 Positioning the stencil to create an Industrial farmhouse reclaimed wood and pipe PANTRY sign shelf, created with Funky Junk's Old Sign Stencils and Fusion Mineral Paint | funkyjunkinteriors.net